What is necrotizing pancreatitis?

 How is necrotizing pancreatitis treated?

 Treatment often happens in two parts.
 You will have treatment for pancreatitis and treatment for the part of the pancreas that has died.
-To treat the pancreatitis, you may need the following:
+To treat the pancreatitis, you may need:

 - IV (intravenous) fluids